 Depending on your qualification, generally you will get the following:

-- The chance to take up a Coach Licence to Practise – both L1 and L2 coaches can apply to become ‘Licensed’.
+- The chance to take up a Coach Licence to Practise – both L1 and L2 coaches can apply to become Licensed.
 This licence is offered to those taking the qualification through the Angling Trust’s Coaching Centre, and once issued will need to be kept current in order to benefit from the insurance etc.

 Q: WHAT JOB CAN I DO WHEN I QUALIFY?

 The Level 1 qualification is a generic award and qualifies you as an assistant or support coach who can plan, deliver, and review angling coaching activities.
 You will be able to work under the guidance of a Level 2 angling coach.
-You can apply to become a Licensed L1 Coach.
+You can apply to become a Licensed Level 1 Coach.

 Q: HOW MUCH DOES IT COST?

 Fees for courses undertaken through Angling Trust currently include Learner registration, tuition, course resources, certification and the opportunity to take up one year’s Coach Licensing, but not travel, meals or accommodation.
-There may be other options available too where previous experience of coaching activity or other teaching/coaching qualifications can be taken into account.

 Q: WHERE CAN I FIND DETAILS OF AVAILABLE COURSES AND BOOK A PLACE?

 There is now an online booking system for Level 1 and Level 2 public coaching courses which includes details of dates, venue, pre-requisites, course content and Learner fees.
 Those who hold a confirmed 50% Angling Improvement Fund coaching bursary can also book via the website, but must first contact Coaching Centre Administration for an appropriate discount code.
 Please note that third party funding from a source other than the Angling Improvement Fund is not classed as a bursary for the purpose of website bookings.

 Q: WHAT IS “EXEMPTION”?